 Your friends also could mistakenly have confused a lower risk of contracting HIV from unprotected oral sex with no risk.
 It's true, unprotected oral sex carries a lower risk for HIV transmission than either unprotected vaginal or anal sex.
 Although the virus can enter the body through the mucous membranes that line the vagina, rectum, urethra, or the mouth, transmission through the vagina and the rectum are most common.

 However, even though the risk for oral sex is known to be relatively low, it's also very difficult to measure precisely.
 Different studies have measured oral sex to be the mode of transmission for anywhere from zero to eight percent of HIV cases.
-The highest measurement (eight percent) is from a Centers for Disease Control survey of gay men in San Francisco.
+The highest measurement (eight percent) is from a Centers for Disease Control and Prevention (CDC) survey of gay men in San Francisco.
 The problem is, this result is thought to be an overestimate because the study didn't take into account people who had cuts or sores in their mouths, which increase the likelihood of HIV transmission.
 Also, some subjects in the study who were thought to have contracted HIV from oral sex reported getting semen in their mouths, which is another factor that increases HIV risk.
 Other difficulties in getting a more precise answer include:

-- the fact that unprotected oral sex is often accompanied by other higher-risk behaviors, such as unprotected intercourse
+- The fact that unprotected oral sex is often accompanied by other higher-risk behaviors, such as unprotected intercourse.

-- the amount of the virus in an HIV-positive person's bodily fluids can vary (a higher viral load increases the risk for the HIV-negative partner)
+- The amount of the virus in an HIV-positive person's bodily fluids can vary (a higher viral load increases the risk for the HIV-negative partner)

-- participants in surveys might not always tell the truth about their sexual behavior
+- Participants in surveys might not always tell the truth about their sexual behavior.

-- studies related to sexual behavior sometimes have difficulty getting enough funding
+- Studies related to sexual behavior sometimes have difficulty getting enough funding.